Holographic Evidence for Non-Supersymmetric Conformal Manifolds

-It is instructive to compare the deformation of the $\mathcal{N}=4$ S-fold solution analyzed here, with the deformation, discussed in \cite{Frolov:2005dj}, of the maximally supersymmetric ${\rm AdS}_5\times S^5$ Type IIB background, which generalises the Lunin-Maldacena construction \cite{Lunin:2005jy}.
-In \cite{Frolov:2005dj}, the deformation parameters $\gamma_I$, $I=1,2,3$, where the effect of shift transformations in the ${\rm O}(3,3)$ group acting on the three angular directions associated with translational isometries \cite{Giveon:1991jj} along internal angular coordinates.
-These shift transformations were however preceded and followed by T-dualities (``factorised dualities'') of the kind $R_I\rightarrow 1/R_I$ along all the three directions.
-Just as $S^5$ in the ${\rm AdS}_5\times S^5$ background, the internal manifold $\mathcal{I}\times S_1^2\times S_2^2\times S^1_\eta$ of the $\mathcal{N}=4$ S-fold solution features three angular coordinates $\xi^I=\varphi_1,\,\varphi_2,\,\eta$ each associated with a translational symmetry of the internal metric, although, in the latter case, a constant translation along $\eta$ is not a symmetry of the whole solution due to the ${\rm SL}(2,\mathbb{R})_{{\rm IIB}}$-twist.
+It is instructive to compare the deformation of the $\mathcal{N}=4$ S-fold solution analysed here, with the deformation, discussed in \cite{Frolov:2005dj}, of the maximally supersymmetric ${\rm AdS}_5\times \Sp^5$ Type IIB background, which generalises the Lunin-Maldacena construction \cite{Lunin:2005jy}.
+The holographic dual to this solution is conjectured to be a non-supersymmetric marginal deformation of $\mathcal{N}=4$ four-dimensional SYM theory.
+However, \cite{Fokken:2013aea} suggested that conformal symmetry of this dual theory is absent, while \cite{Russo:2005yu,Spradlin:2005sv} hint at the existence of a tachyonic instability in the corresponding superstring background.
+In \cite{Frolov:2005dj}, the deformation parameters $\gamma_I$, $I=1,2,3$, were the effect of shift transformations in the ${\rm O}(3,3)$ group acting on the three angular directions associated with translational isometries \cite{Giveon:1991jj} along internal angular coordinates.
+These shift transformations were, however, preceded and followed by T-dualities (``factorised dualities'') of the kind $R_I\rightarrow 1/R_I$ along all the three directions.
+Just as $\Sp^5$ in the ${\rm AdS}_5\times \Sp^5$ background, the internal manifold $\mathcal{I}\times \Sp_1^2\times \Sp_2^2\times \Sp^1_\eta$ of the $\mathcal{N}=4$ S-fold solution features three angular coordinates $\xi^I=\varphi_1,\,\varphi_2,\,\eta$ each associated with a translational symmetry of the internal metric, although, in the latter case, a constant translation along $\eta$ is not a symmetry of the whole solution due to the ${\rm SL}(2,\mathbb{R})_{{\rm IIB}}$-twist.
 As opposed to the construction of \cite{Frolov:2005dj}, the $\chi_i$-deformation discussed here only results from a shift transformation in ${\rm GL}(3,\mathbb{R})\subset {\rm O}(3,3)$, with no T-dualities.
 This is effected by the ${\rm GL}(3,\mathbb{R})$ matrix

 which acts linearly on the $I$-component of all the fields.
 The components $g=(g_{IJ})$ of the internal metric along the angular directions $\xi^I$, for instance, transforms as follows: